+\bar{A} ryadeva.
 The king is the servant of the people and the revenue represents his wages.
 Righteousness is supreme.
 If it is forsaken by a king, the world goes to ruin.
-In all public affairs, military or diplomatic, the rules of morality must be observed. Āryadeva did not believe in the doctrine of Reason of State.
+In all public affairs, military or diplomatic, the rules of morality must be observed. \bar{A} ryadeva did not believe in the doctrine of Reason of State.2 the political wisdom of its predecessors.3

-The Lalitavistara, one of the most sacred of Mahâyâna texts, a work in Sanskrit prose and mixed Sanskrit verse, which has had many Chinese, Tibetan, and Burmese versions, gives the life of Buddha and frequently refers to royal affairs, but it is content, to repeat, in a fragmentary way, the political wisdom of its predecessors.3
+The Lalitavistara, one of the most sacred of Mahâyâna texts, a work in Sanskrit prose and mixed Sanskrit verse, The Lalitavistara. which has had many Chinese, Tibetan, and Burmese versions, gives the life of Buddha and frequently refers to royal affairs, but it is content, to repeat, in a fragmentary way,